Scheduled Meetings: First Monday of month at 7:00pm in the Family Center.

-Ministry Mission Statement: We are a men’s Catholic Fraternal organization dedicated to the principles of Charity, Fraternity, Unity, & Patriotism.
-The most important of these is Charity.
+Mission Statement: A Catholic fraternal organization of men dedicated to the principals of Charity, Fraternity, Unity and Patriotism.
+The most important of these is charity.

 Current Activities: Visit our website and discover a variety of program services and activities to help our parish, school and community….and, yes, social events!
 Our success today, as it has from our beginning in 1991, comes from our involvement and commitment to church, community, council, family and youth.

 One thousand dollar ($1,000) scholarship grants were presented to eight students by the Knights of Columbus Thomas D. Reilley, Sr. Council No 10668 in Hilton Head.
 Seven collegiate and one high school grant went to children and grandchildren of parishioners.

 Funding for scholarships is made possible by the Jack Politch Memorial, John Boyle Memorial, and council charities.
 Recipients include: Theodore Oldham, who will attend St. John Paul II High School, Ridgeland, SC; Abigail Barker who plans to attend University of Georgia; Catherine Heavey, attending Loyola University, New Orleans; Kaeleigh Judge, attending Clemson University; Megan Kriscovich, attending University of Georgia; Adam McGahay attending Illinois University; Carson Schoeppe, attending Campbell University; Casey Sullivan, attending Florida Atlantic University.

 Top Left: Hilton Head High School graduate, Kaeleigh Judge and Peggi Politch, Jack Politch Memorial

 Top Right: St. Francis Catholic School graduate, Teddy Oldham and Diane Hyland, John Boyle Memorial

 Bottom Left: May River High School graduate, Casey Sullivan and Peggi Politch, Jack Politch Memorial